 Good quality toys that double as training aids are best - avoid squeaky toys and soft chewy

-This also helps the dog to cope and pass time happily when you have to leave it on its own.
+with suitably designed and sensible toys which will help the dog to cope and pass time happily when you have to leave it on its own.

 In this way you will also decrease the chances of the dog causing itself injury by chewing a dangerous article while alone and bored.

-Dont wait when you get your new Border Collie.
+Don’t wait when you get your new Border Collie.